a-m-dev/dephion_code_challange/README.md

 Recipe Update Page
 ![edit-recipe](./docs/edit.png)

+## What I might do in next step:

+also there is alot of improvments i can make on this:

+1. using typescript
+2. use snapshot, unit and integration test in client side ( this is a must!, but for lack of time i could not implement it)

 In any case if you encountered any kind of error, Im fully at your desposal!

 Hope you Best!